wolfgangasdf/iqp-book/b-qubits-realization.md

 |R/L\rangle=\frac{1}{\sqrt{2}}(|H\rangle+/-i |V\rangle)
 $$(b-qr-2)

 which corresponds to right/left circular polarization.

+In the figure we show the qubit state vectors for $H/V$ and $D/A$, and we can easily see that both are mutually orthogonal.
+We cannot straight-forwardly draw the basis vectors of the circular polarization basis, therefore we have omitted them.
+Later we will see a 3-dimensional representation of qubit state vectors where also complex relative phases can be visualized.

 ```{code-cell} ipython3